 First Nations and Inuit Summer Work Experience Program

-This program provides youth with summer employment opportunities where they can gain work experience and develop important skills such as communication, problem-solving and teamwork.
+This program provides youth with summer employment opportunities where they can gain work experience and develop important employability skills.

 Call for Proposals

-The 2025 to 2026 call for proposals to support activities under the First Nations and Inuit Summer Work Experience program will open on January 3, 2025.
+The 2025 to 2026 call for proposals to support activities under the First Nations and Inuit Summer Work Experience program is now open.
 The deadline to submit a proposal is March 7, 2025 at 11:59 pm, Eastern time.

 On this page